The Victor-Victrola Page

 Victor Phonographs will play any laterally-cut 78 RPM record.
 This would include most flat records, with the exception of the early Edison and Pathe discs, which used a vertical cutting method.
 Don't play thick Edison discs on your Victor, as these are vertically cut, and the Victrola's needle will ruin them.
 Victor, Columbia, Regal, Paramount, Banner, Aeolian, and a host of other brands will all play correctly.
 Some brands (not Victor) offered tonearms that would play either the lateral or vertical discs by rotating the soundbox assembly.

 The reader is warned that playing 78's made after 1935 on a Victrola will cause the record to wear very quickly, as these records were designed for the lighter tonearms that were used on later electric phonographs.
 Thus, it is not wise to play "big band" or Frank Sinatra 78's on any pre-1929 acoustic phonograph.
-78 RPM records were produced up until 1958, so many that you come across are too new for your Victor phonograph.
+78 RPM records were produced up until 1958, so the majority that you will come across are far too new for your Victor phonograph.

 Reminder: Steel needles were designed to be used ONLY ONCE, and should be removed and discarded after every play.
 Using a worn needle will cause rapid record wear.
 New needles can be bought from the sources listed on the RESOURCES page.